 Fire up the grill and fill up the table with all of his favorite bites.
 Think: pork ribs, meat kabobs, and fresh veggies.
-Plus, add a few new twists to surprise his palate: quinoa feta burgers, tequila shrimp, and even grilled pineapple with coconut sorbet.
+It's also nice to add a few new twists to the menu to surprise his palate: quinoa feta burgers, tequila shrimp, and even grilled pineapple with coconut sorbet.
 You could also go the classic cookout route and grill some hamburgers and hotdogs.
 Bring out all the toppings he loves—onions, tomatoes, lettuce, and relish—plus some creative new add-ons that are sure to make his list of favorites.
 The burgers themselves can be meatless or vegetarian, and are best served over the grill for that smoky, charcoal flavor.

-2. Take Him Out the Ball Game
+Take Him Out to the Ball Game

-5. Make-Your-Own Milkshake Bar
+Make-Your-Own Milkshake Bar

-Clink spoons and tap into childhood nostalgia -- both his and yours -- by whipping up a milkshake that tops any of the ones he had at retro diners.
+Clink spoons and tap into childhood nostalgia—both his and yours—by whipping up a milkshake that tops any of the ones he had at retro diners.
 Start with a basic milkshake recipe, then "shake" things up with wonderfully wacky add-ons: dripping chocolate sauce, toasted marshmallows, and crumbled graham crackers.

 Test Your Dad Trivia

 Pop quiz!
 What did Dad want to be when he grew up?
-If you don't know the answer, now's your chance to learn!
-Stack up a list of tricky trivia questions -- all related to Dad -- on index cards and make a game out of it.
+If you don't know the answer, now's your chance to learn.
+Stack up a list of tricky trivia questions—all related to Dad—on index cards and make a game out of it.
 The winner gets an extra day of one-on-one time with Dad.
 This is fun for the whole family, especially younger kids.

 Attend a Local Car Show

 After all, wasn't he the one who taught you how to drive one?
 If Dad is a car buff, this idea will really rev up his engines: take him out for a trip to the local auto show.
 There, you can both admire row upon row of vintage cars, trucks, and motorcycles; plus you can swap stories of what it was like for him to drive his first car or laugh over your own early driving days.

 Hunt Down the Perfect Pint

-12. Cross Something Big Off his Bucket List
+Cross Something Off of His Bucket List